Skip to main content

 yaml

-Each thread can have its own model, backup model, MCP servers, skills, references, image model, and web search setting.
+Each thread can have its own model, backup model, cache mode, MCP servers, skills, references, image model, web search setting, and task list setting.
 Skills must be defined in the protocol's skills: section.
 References must exist in the agent's references/ directory.
 Workers use this same pattern since they don't have a global agent: section.

 Full Example